-Signature of Decis sion Taker:
+Signature of Decision Taker:

 Signed:

-•

 Date:

-Signatures of Pan el Members consulted:
+Signatures of Panel Members consulted:

-made available to cision form and any supporting documentation will be all Members of the Panel by electronic means subject information Procedure Rules.
+A copy of this decision form and any supporting documentation will be made available to all Members of the Panel by electronic means subject to the Access to Information Procedure Rules.

-This decision will Panel. be reported for information to the next meeting of the
+This decision will be reported for information to the next meeting of the Panel.